Four young undergraduates on campus with men high-fiving and women laughing

 Sports might not be a big deal at your school…or they might be everything.
 “If campus were Earth, basketball is the sun that everything revolves around,” at Gonzaga, according to Libby.
 Jumping on the school spirit bandwagon creates a bond with other students, staff, and alumni who all have one thing in common: the team.

 “It’s an awesome atmosphere,” Bethany says of BC athletics.
 “The passion the student body has makes attending sporting events super fun.”
-Not to mention having a common enemy also unites a campus.
-“The BU vs. BC rivalry definitely runs deep,” she adds.
+Not to mention, having a common enemy (like BC's neighbor, Boston University) can also unite a campus.
+“The BU vs. BC rivalry definitely runs deep,” she says.
 “Embracing the excitement of games like this is a big part of the campus culture.”

 Every college has events, rituals, or other quirky traditions that make them special and bring the campus together.
 One of Gonzaga’s is called Tent City.
 Because the student section at basketball games is so popular, there isn’t enough room for every fan, forcing the most dedicated to wait in line overnight for a spot in “The Kennel.”